cyberomin/cyberomin.github.io/_posts/2020-01-28-automating-customer-service.md

 Last week, I thought to myself, we are a technology company and we have all of these resources &mdash; people, services and infrastructure &mdash; at our disposal, why not fix this problem?
 So I tapped a colleague and we both got to work.
 The idea was simple, in addition to receiving emails(which we check sporadically) when people fill out our contact us form, why not send the form messages to Slack?
 Nothing groundbreaking here, but it was a fun experiment to try out.

 My colleague(Temitope) started the project and I took over from him.
 We cloned our base API repository(yes, this is a thing here) and rolled out a single endpoint called `/messages.` This endpoint receives a simple payload that contains the sender's name, email, phone, organisation and message.
-Then post the content to a Redid-based queue running on one of our instances.
+Then post the content to a Redis-based queue running on one of our instances.
 From the queue, an email worker picks the message and fires off an email via Sendgrid to an email group; _**engineering@altalabs.io**_, followed by a slack worker.
 The Slack worker posts the messages to a Slack channel called _**#inbound-request**_.

 <img src="{{ site.url }}/assets/article_images/altalabs/email.png"/>